 Stunting, when a child is prevented from growing or developing to its full potential, is caused by prolonged inadequate nutrition from conception to the age of 2.
 In some countries the rate of stunting is as high as one in three children.
-Recent estimates show that 161 million under the age of 5 are stunted.
+According to the 2017 Global Nutrition Report 155 million children are stunted.

 GAIN focuses on improving maternal and child nutrition, particularly in the first 1,000 days from conception through to a child’s second birthday , to break intergenerational cycles of malnutrition and stunting.
 To do this we will increase the number of programs focused on reducing stunting on a large scale, using comprehensive methods encompassing health and nutrition interventions.